 No. Orkney Islands Council has made it clear that it will not divert any property which would otherwise have been allocated to households on the waiting list to refugees arriving in Orkney.

 The houses that were allocated to the first families were formerly used as student accommodation and were unoccupied.
-Consequently, there was no detrimental impact on the council housing waiting list.
+The housing provided for the latest families was used for specialist purposes.
+The families are living in Kirkwall in homes previously used by probationary teachers.
+Consequently, there has been no detrimental impact on the council housing waiting list.

 Are refugees the same as asylum seekers and migrants?